myDevicesIoT/cayenne-docs/docs/LORA.md

 To see how easy it is, let’s walk through an example of connecting an [Adeunis LoRa Pulse](#supported-hardware-lora-devices-adeunis-adeunis-pulse) which was previously registered under an [Actility account](#lora-actility-create-account).

 **1\.
 Choose the Network** <br/>
-Make sure the **Actility** network is selected in the list of Networks.'
+Make sure the **Actility** network is selected in the list of Networks.

 <p style="text-align:center"><br/><img src="http://www.mydevices.com/cayenne/uploads/Add-LoRa-device-Actility-menu-1.png" width="600" height="363" alt="Actility"><br/><br/></p>